ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ## Expressions

 Our phrase `50 * 50` was an expression, which evaluated to `2500`.
+OCaml told us that the type was `int`, an integer.
 To avoid repetition, we can give a name to our number:

 ```ocamltop
 let x = 50;;